oldchevy/nicks-coding-challenges/README.md

 (recursive) For a given number of parens, output all the unique and valid combinations of open and closing paren sequences.
 This problem has several equally valid approaches.

+##### Excel Columns
+(recursive) Given a column number which begins with zero, find the appropriate Excel column header.
+This problem is an exercise in thinking about digits in base 26.

 #####Find Pivot

 (searching) You are given a sorted array of words, except it might have a pivot somewhere in it.
 Find the pivot and return its index, if it exists.